dsp-jetpack/JetPack/doc/deployment_guide.md

     | 191                   | External Tenant Network (Used for floating IP addresses) |
     | 201-250               | Internal Tenant Network                                  |

     > ***Note:*** The anaconda__ip is used for the initial installation of the SAH node, and requires an address that can access the Internet to obtain Red Hat software.
 When possible, the anaconda_iface must be a dedicated interface using 1GbE that is only used for this purpose, and is not used in any other part of the configuration.
-For 10GbE or 25GbE Intel NICs, "em4" (the fourth nic on the motherboard) should be used.
+For 10GbE or 25GbE Intel NICs, "em4" (the fourth NIC on the motherboard) should be used.

-**Configure the Overcloud nodes' iDRACs to use either DHCP or statically-assigned IP addresses.
+**Configure the overcloud nodes' iDRACs to use either DHCP or statically-assigned IP addresses.
 A mix of these two choices is supported.**

-1. Determine the service tag of the Overcloud nodes whose iDRAC is configured to use DHCP.
+1. Determine the service tag of the overcloud nodes whose iDRAC is configured to use DHCP.

-2. Determine the IP addresses of the Overcloud nodes whose iDRAC is configured to use static IP addresses.
+2. Determine the IP addresses of the overcloud nodes whose iDRAC is configured to use static IP addresses.

 3. When creating the automation .properties file:
     * Add the following line to each node using DHCP, substituting the service tag for the node: